CtrlK

 Specificity

-Lists multiple specific concrete actions: 'consent management', 'data subject rights', 'privacy by design', 'implementing privacy controls', and 'conducting GDPR compliance reviews'.
-These are distinct, actionable capabilities.
+Lists multiple specific concrete actions: 'consent management', 'data subject rights', 'privacy by design', and mentions building systems, implementing privacy controls, and conducting compliance reviews.

 3 / 3